 Moving Meditation: This is a type of Mindfulness Meditation and consists of any activity you can do while keeping your focus in the moment on that one task.
 The goal, like as in Mindfulness Meditation, is to simply keep your thoughts clear of clutter and on the single task at hand.
 When we pull weeds in our garden or plant something, allowing our thoughts to remain on the needs of the garden or the plant is the goal.

-Repetitive actions such as knitting, sewing, painting even beading can give us permission to be freely creative while keeping other thoughts away.
+Repetitive actions such as knitting, sewing and painting can give us permission to be freely creative while keeping other thoughts away.

-Walking the dog or “forest bathing” are enjoyable outdoor activities which relax our minds while allowing for bodily movement at a casual pace.
+Walking the dog, cycling or “forest bathing” are enjoyable outdoor activities which relax our minds while allowing for bodily movement at a casual pace.

 Music Meditation: We know that music has the ability to bring emotion and memory.
 Would a scary movie have us on edge if it weren’t for the intense crescendos we hear?
+And in reverse, how do we open our hearts when soft music plays?
 When a familiar song is played over a loud speaker, do you want to dance, sing, hum or cry?

 Click Here to Try Music Meditation.